Willian199/dart_ddi/README.md

 ```
 ## Considerations

-`Object Scope:` The Object Scope is not supported for factories.

 `Singleton Scope:` The Singleton Scope can only be created with auto-inject.
 If you attempt to create a singleton with custom objects, a `BeanNotFoundException` will be thrown.

 `Supertypes or Interfaces:` You cannot use the shortcut builder (`MyService.new.builder.asApplication()`) with supertypes or interfaces.
 This limitation exists because the builder function only recognizes the implementation class, not the supertype or interface.

-`Decorators and Interceptors:` It is highly recommended to register the factory using `factory: ScopeFactory.scope(...)`.
+`Decorators and Interceptors:` It is highly recommended to register the factory using `factory: CustomFactory(...)`.
 This approach handles type inference more effectively.

 `Lazy vs. Eager Injection:` Eager Injection occurs when you inject beans using auto-inject functionality or manually via constructors.
 For lazy injection, you can use the `DDIInject` mixin or define the variable as `late`(e.g., `late final ServiceAutoInject serviceAutoInject = ddi.get()`).